-- 1. With the CD in your CD drive, double click on Seasoft-Win32.exe. - 2.
+- 1. With the CD in your CD drive. - 2.
+Double click on SeasoftV2.exe.
 Follow the dialog box directions to install the software.
+Install all the components, or as a minimum install Seaterm (terminal program), Seasave V7 (real-time data acquisition), and SBE Data Processing (data processing).

-Install all the components, or just install SEATERM (terminal program), SEASAVE V7 (real-time data acquisition), and SBE Data Processing (data processing).
 The default location for the software is c:\Program Files\Sea-Bird.
-Within that folder is a sub-directory for each program.
+Within that folder is a sub-directory for each program (Seaterm, Seasave V7, etc.).

-Using SEATERM
+Using Seaterm

-- See SEATERM's Help files for detailed information. - The IEE-488 interface does not work with SEATERM.
-You must use the RS-232 interface for setting up the instrument in SEATERM. - 1.
-Connect the desired Deck Unit connector (SBE 11 Interface RS-232, Remote Out, 9600 Baud Uplink, or Modem) to the computer using the supplied cable. - 2.
+- See Seaterm's Help files for detailed information. - The IEE-488 interface does not work with Seaterm.
+You must use the RS-232 interface for setting up the instrument in Seaterm. - 1.
+Connect the desired Deck Unit connector (SBE 11 Interface RS-232, Remote Out, Serial Data Uplink, or Modem Channel) to the computer using the supplied cable. - 2.
 Double click on SeaTerm.exe.
 If this is the first time the program is used, the setup dialog box may appear: